Algebraic Montgomery-Yang Problem: the noncyclic case: Algebraic surfaces with quotient singularities

 \\ For more information about the table, we refer to the original paper of Brieskorn\cite{Brieskorn}.

 Let $S$ be a normal projective surface with quotient singularities and be a minimal resolution of $S$.
 It is well-known that quotient singularities are log-terminal singularities.
-Thus one can write where, for each singular point $p$, $\mathcal{D}_p = \sum(a_jE_j)$ is an effective $\mathbb{Q}$-divisor supported on $f^{-1}(p)=\cup E_j$ with $0 \leq a_j < 1$.
+Thus one can write where $\mathcal{D}_p = \sum(a_jE_j)$ is an effective $\mathbb{Q}$-divisor supported on $f^{-1}(p)=\cup E_j$ with $0 \leq a_j < 1$ for each singular point $p$.
 It implies that

 \begin{lemma}[] If $-K_S$ is ample, then $C^2\ge -1$ for any irreducible curve $C\subset S'$ not contracted by $f : S' \rightarrow S$. \end{lemma}

 \begin{proof} Note that $C(f^{*}K_S)< 0$ and $C(\sum{\mathcal{D}_p})\ge 0$.
 Thus $CK_{S'}<0$, and hence $C^2\ge -1$. \end{proof}